Think Like a Product Manager: How to Efficiently Use Large Model Tools

 4.1 Multi-Task Setting (Task Tree)

-Break a large task → into multiple sub-nodes → execute each step separately.
+A large task → broken down into multiple sub-nodes → each step executed separately.

-Suitable for structured tasks like writing business plans, product proposals, or theses.
+Suitable for structured tasks like writing business plans, product proposals, theses, etc.

 Generate multiple versions at once, compare them, and select the best.
-Suitable for:
+Applicable for:

 • Choosing copywriting styles